What do you really want to accomplish this year?1

 - editing, proofreading, and submitting your project.

-So, for instance, if you have five chapters, “Write my dissertation” immediately becomes seven discrete activities (one for each of the chapters, one for the prospectus, and one for final editing).
+So, for instance, if you have five chapters, “Write my dissertation” could immediately become seven discrete activities (one for each of the chapters, one for the prospectus, and one for final editing).

 2.3.
 Focus your list.

-It’s tempting to think you can do it all or fit everything in that you want in the scope of a year.
-But that’s rarely realistic, and if it is, that probably means your goals weren’t really stretching you to begin with.
+It’s tempting to think you can do it all or fit everything that you want into the scope of a year.
+But that’s rarely realistic, and if it is, your goals probably weren’t really stretching you to begin with.

 3. Turn your brainstorm results into goal statements.